District Staff

 jcourt@lawrencecd.org

 The Lawrence County Conservation District welcomed a new Erosion & Sedimentation (E&S) Technician to the staff in 2019.
-Jillian is a graduate of Allegheny College and she is responsible for the administration of the District’s PA Code Title 25 Chapter 102 Program as delegated by the Department of Environmental Protection.
+Jillian is a graduate of Allegheny College with a degree in Environmental Science and she is responsible for the administration of the District’s PA Code Title 25 Chapter 102 Program as delegated by the Department of Environmental Protection.
 Duties include technical assistance to applicants, permitting, compliance inspection and enforcement.
 The program includes NPDES permitting for storm water discharges associated with construction activities, compliant inspection, and assistance to the Department of Environmental Protection.

 Jeannie Shay, Watershed Specialist and Environmental Educator